Hoover Metropolitan Stadium

-Hoover Metropolitan Stadium, also known as The Hoover Met, is a former minor league baseball stadium located in Hoover, Alabama, United States, a suburb of Birmingham.
+Hoover Metropolitan Stadium, also known as The Hoover Met, is a baseball stadium located in Hoover, Alabama, United States, a suburb of Birmingham.
 It was home of the Birmingham Barons of the Southern League from 1988 to 2012, replacing historic Rickwood Field in Birmingham.
 The stadium also serves as the home for the SEC baseball tournament, as well as the primary home for Hoover High School football.
 It is located in the Birmingham-Hoover Metropolitan Area near Interstate 459 at Exit 10 just off Alabama State Route 150.
 The stadium is located three miles from the Riverchase Galleria, one of the south's largest shopping centers.

 Its seating capacity is 10,800 for baseball and can accommodate up to 16,000 when the patio, banquet, and grassy side areas are used.
 The stadium also houses 12 suites and state-of-the-art dressing and training rooms.
 The stadium also features a meeting/banquet room named for Michael Jordan, who played for the Barons during his brief foray into professional baseball, during which time the stadium experienced its largest crowds for professional baseball.

 The opening daytime baseball game scene from Space Jam was filmed at this stadium.
 Its nighttime scene featuring the spaceship was filmed at Blair Field in Long Beach, California.
 The City of Hoover operates the stadium as part of the Hoover Met Complex, which includes the Finley Center indoor multi-sport facility, an outdoor complex of multi-sport and baseball/softball fields, a tennis complex with 16 hard courts, and an adjacent recreational vehicle (RV) park.

 The Hoover Met hosted the AVP Birmingham Open on July 13–16, 2006, the first beach volleyball tournament to ever be played in Alabama.
 The feature court was above the baseball diamond as well as eight other courts on the field, made of 222 tons of sand per court.